 - a portfolio - only required if you are applying to Architecture + Design, Creative Writing, Media + Film Arts, Spoken Arts, Technical Theater, or Visual Arts.
 Please note that portfolio instructions are listed by art department.

 Q: How do I get an audition?

-A: Submit a complete application packet and portfolio (if required) to the main office at Asawa SOTA before the application deadline, December 13, 2019.
-You'll receive an email with an audition assignment including date, time, and other details by December 20, 2019.
+A: Submit a complete application packet and portfolio (if required) to Asawa SOTA before the application deadline, December 11, 2020 and you will receive an email with an audition assignment including date, time, and other details.

 Q: May I audition in more than one art department?